IARPA Implementation of NSPM-33

 • Receives in excess of $50 million per year in FY22 constant dollars (3-year average)

-Many institutions participating in IARPA funded R&D meet these criteria.
-In the future, these institutions must certify in writing or electronically that they have a fully-compliant RSP.
+In the future, covered institutions must also certify in writing or electronically that they have a fully-compliant RSP.
 The RSP must address four separate areas:

 • Cybersecurity